TUESDAY 23 JUly 2017

 Richard will be commencing his role in mid-February 2017.

 Richard has been involved in the cultural, heritage and education sectors for more than 30 years in both Australia and England.
-He is also a craft and arts practitioner.
-His initial tertiary training was at the National Art School in ceramics.
+A craft and arts practitioner, his initial tertiary training was at the National Art School in ceramics.
 Later training in visual arts and photography enabled him to undertake original research and Antarctic field work, on five expeditions, on the use of photography on polar expeditions initially based at the Mawson Institute for Antarctic Research at the University of Adelaide.

-This and other creative and curatorial projects ultimately gave rise to direct engagement with and entry into management of collections, cultural institutions and philanthropic foundations in Australia and England.
+This and other creative and curatorial projects ultimately gave rise management of collections, cultural institutions and philanthropic foundations in Australia and England.

 He was elected as Fellow of the Royal Geographical Society in 1993, is a member of the Royal Society of Victoria and currently a Council Member of ICOM Australia.
 Richard also has a Masters of Philosophy from Cambridge University.